mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 method is chained onto `get`.
 The _method_ `body`.
 Then, the block closes with `end`.

 Doing okay?
-Just out of curiousity, can you guess what this example does?
+Just out of curiosity, can you guess what this example does?
 Hopefully, you’re seeing some patterns in Ruby.
 If not, just shake your head vigorously while you’ve got these examples in your mind.
 The code should break apart into manageable pieces.